mogrady-professional/jamstack-portfolio-in-react-17/README.md

 - Customizable previews
 - Query images for metadata like dominant colors, sizes, geo-location, and EXIF metadata
 - See how rich text that can be serialized into any markup language, and learn about the Sanity Rich Text Editor

+# Updating content

+The backend (Sanity Studio) can can be hosted on Vercel (for example) you can log into your application there and update the content remotely.

+- Alternatively, clone the project
+  - `cd backend_sanity_portfolio`
+  - `sanity start` to run the backend Sanity Studio application, login and update your content there.

 # Project Images